echicken/spectra-epd/README.md

 EPD image data is sent in two 'frames'.
 Each frame consists of 15000 bytes, or one bit for each of the 120000 pixels on the display.
 The first frame contains information on which pixels should be black.
 The second frame contains data on which pixels should be red.
-A pixel left unset in both frames remains white.
-A pixel set in both frames will be drawn in red.
+A bit (pixel) left unset in both frames remains white.
+A bit set in the black frame but not in the red frame will be drawn in black.
+A bit set in the red frame will be drawn in red, regardless of whether it was already set in the black frame.

 The order in which any of the above drawing methods are called will affect how the display actually gets drawn in the end.
 This would result in a big red